 Programs do not have to be new, but we will only support existing programs if they are developing new approaches or processes, such as expanding a pilot, developing new partnerships, or expanding in project scope (i.e., to a larger or different population).
 Although no multi-year requests will be considered, applications for continued funding may be made on an annual basis provided appropriate progress on current grant.
-Funds should be expended within one year from the date of the grant funding, if possible.
+The total grant amount should be expended within one year from the date it is received.
 Clearly defined and measurable outcomes must be included in each proposal.

 Giving Circle members will determine how many grants and the size of the grants awarded based on the number and quality of applications.
 Grant requests may be up to $40,000.
 In the past, grant awards have ranged from $5,000 to $20,000.

 Organizations in Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, and Yates counties with 501(c)(3) status whose activities and programs fit within the mission and scope of DDGC’s funding guidelines (programs serving adults 18 and older) are eligible to apply for grants.
 Consideration will also be given to initiatives that receive fiscal sponsorship from a 501(c)(3) organization.

-End of May 2019: Proposals to receive funding will be notified before the end of May 2018.
-Grants will be presented at a breakfast celebration in June.
+End of May 2019: Proposals to receive funding will be notified.
+Grants will be presented at a breakfast celebration in June 2019.

 Contact DDGivingCircle@gmail.com with any questions.

 PHONE 585.271.4100 | FAX 585.271.4292 | email@example.com